atari-monk/battleship-js/docs/log.md

 3. 10:23 - 10:40, feat(fullscreen): implement requestFullscreen function and update imports for fullscreen handling
 4. 10:41 - 11:22, refactor(FullScreen): replace loadComponents with loadComponentsObj for improved component loading
 5. 11:54 - 12:57, feat(fullscreen): refactor FullScreen component to use FullscreenEventHandler for improved event management
+6. 12:58 - 13:15, refactor: remove obsolete serve, solid, and time modules to streamline the codebase
+7.